-When the green landscapes of summer begin to fade into fall, an unmatched tapestry of golden hues comes out, complementing our impossibly big blue sky.
-Autumn is one of our most vibrant seasons here in Glacier Country, and fall brings a few of our favorite things: scarecrows, pumpkins, the autumn harvest, seasonal microbrews and bugling elk.
+Autumn is one of Glacier Country’s most vibrant seasons, and with it comes a few of our favorite things: scarecrows, pumpkins, the autumn harvest, seasonal microbrews and unmatched fall foliage.
 Breathe in the cool mountain air, put on your coziest flannel and join us for some of our best fall events.
-Western Montana’s golden season also brings lighter traffic and shoulder season prices.

 FALL GATHERING AT THE MOON RANDOLPH HOMESTEAD

 The Moon Randolph Homestead is Missoula’s public homestead and a historic district on the National Register of Historic Places.
-The 160 acres of land was purchased in 1889 by Ray and Luella Moon, who built a small claim shack and slowly planted apple and cherry trees on 30+ acres.
-In 1907 the Randolphs purchased the homestead and added laying hens, dairy cows, and a vegetable garden to the premises.
-Purchased in 1996, and soon after reconstructed and preserved by the city of Missoula, the homestead is open Saturday for tours of the old outbuildings and the maintained orchard.
+The 160 acres of land were purchased in 1889 by Ray and Luella Moon, who built a small claim shack and slowly planted apple and cherry trees on 30+ acres.
+In 1907 the Randolphs purchased the homestead and added laying hens, dairy cows and a vegetable garden to the premises.
+Purchased in 1996, and soon after reconstructed and preserved by the city of Missoula, the homestead is open Saturdays for tours of the old outbuildings and the maintained orchard.
 The Fall Gathering celebrates another year passed on the homestead.
-Gather under the full harvest moon for live music from local musicians, cider pressing, a harvest feast with fresh local food and homemade pie.
-This event is ticketed and occurs mid-September.
+Gather under the moon for live music from local musicians, cider pressing, a harvest feast with fresh local food and homemade pie.
+This event is ticketed and occurs Saturday, October 8.

 GREAT NORTHWEST OKTOBERFEST

-Glacier Country continues to be a haven for beer enthusiasts, with more than 30 breweries in the region.
-So, of course, one of the ways we celebrate autumn is with an epic Brewfest.
-The Great Northwest Oktoberfest, in Whitefish, is chock-full of delicious German beer, food, music and unique contests like keg hurling, log sawing and stein holding.
+Glacier Country continues to be a haven for beer enthusiasts, with more than 35 breweries in the region.
+So, of course, one of the ways we celebrate autumn is with an epic brewfest.
+The Great Northwest Oktoberfest in Whitefish is chock-full of delicious German beer, food, music and unique contests like keg hurling, log sawing and stein holding.
 Test your skills or cheer on competitors from the sidelines.
 There is a small admission fee, and food and beer are an additional cost.
 Prepare to wet your whistle and chicken dance your heart out for two weekends, September.
 22 – 24 and September.
 29 – October.
 1.

 STEVENSVILLE SCARECROW FESTIVAL

-Grab a pumpkin spice or vanilla chai latte then head to one of our favorite fall festivals.
-You’d be hard pressed to find a more unique, family friendly event than the Stevensville Scarecrow Festival.
-Locals craft the cutest, scariest and most creative scarecrows to be viewed and voted upon by you.
-After you’ve voted, head to downtown Stevensville for music, food, a farmers market, the Scarecrow Festival Brewfest and more.
-Children will enjoy the straw bale maze, giant slide and bouncy house, and can compete in a pumpkin-carving contest.
-This festival takes place annually in early October.
+You’d be hard pressed to find a more unique, family-friendly event than the Stevensville Scarecrow Festival and Brewfest.
+Locals and businesses craft the cutest, scariest and most creative scarecrows to be viewed and voted for by you.
+After you’ve voted, head to downtown Stevensville for music, food, a brewfest and more.
+Children will enjoy the straw maze, pumpkin carving contest, and hayrides.
+This festival is free to enter and takes place annually, this year October 7 + 8.